GoogleCloudPlatform/cloud-opensource-java/boms/cloud-oss-bom/RELEASING.md

 From these changes in the content of the Libraries BOM, determine the release version by the following logic:

-- If there are at least one major version bumps among the changes, it's a major version bump.
+- If there is at least one major version bump among the changes, it's a major version bump.
-- If there are at least one minor version bumps (no major version change), it's a minor version bump.
+- If there is at least one minor version bump (no major version change), it's a minor version bump.
 - If there are only patch version bumps (no major or minor version change), it's a patch version bump.